Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Oats are commonly praised as nutritious for us to have for breakfast.
 Full of fiber, oatmeal fills us up and starts the day off right.
-If it’s beneficial for us, is it okay for our cats?
+It’s beneficial for us, but can cats have oats?

 Cats can eat oats, but it’s only healthy in small amounts.
 Unlike our dogs, cats are obligate carnivores.
 This means they get the entirety of their nutritional requirements from animal-based sources.